France-ioi/taskgrader/docs/writing.md

 * `taskstarter.py testsol tests/gen/sol-bad-c.c` for a bad solution getting a grade of 0 (wrong answer)

 *This example can be found in the `examples/taskSolchecker` folder.*

+## Turtle example: using and saving graphics

+In this task, the solution is a [turtle](https://docs.python.org/2/library/turtle.html) script; here, its task is to simply to go to a specified position (but more advanced criterias can be written).

+This task is complex for two reasons:

+* the base turtle library needs a graphic window to work (unavailable on an evaluation server), and we still need to "isolate" the solution execution
+* we save the resulting image as a PNG file

+### Requirements

+To work, this task needs:

+* Xvfb, "X virtual framebuffer", a X server without display (to make turtle show graphics and then save them)
+* PIL, "Python Imaging Library", a library to handle images

+On Debian, they can be installed with the following command:

+    apt-get install xvfb python-pil

+The task also needs the `checker.sh` to be whitelisted for use outside of isolate; this is done by adding its path in `CFG_NOISOLATE` in taskgrader's `config.py` file, for instance:

+    CFG_NOISOLATE = ["/path/to/taskgrader/examples/taskTurtle/tests/gen/checker.sh"]

+(It must be an absolute path, as returned by Python's `os.path.abspath`.)

+### How it works

+This task works by saving all turtle commands executed by the solution, and then replaying them to generate the resulting PNG, and also to evaluate the criteria of task completion.

+#### runner.py

+The execution of solutions is wrapped in a `runner.py` execution.

+The runner of this task defines a class, `LoggedTurtle`, which logs all the turtle commands executed while inhibiting their graphics.
+It also modifies the solution source code to change all instances of the normal `Turtle` class to this `LoggedTurtle` class; and then executes the solution while logging all commands.
+It finally prints the full JSON-encoded log, whose entries contain the following elements:

+* ID number for the turtle (to allow multiple turtles)
+* Component, either 'nav' for the navigator, 'turtle' for other functions
+* Name of turtle's function called
+* args and kwargs of the call

+See `turtleToPng.py` or `checker.py` for examples on how to use this log.

+#### checker.sh

+This script has two sub-components:

+* `turtleToPng.py` is a script generating the base64-encoded PNG image resulting from the execution of the turtle
+* `checker.py` is the actual checker, using the turtle log to evaluate the criteria and grade the solution

+As said above, this script must be whitelisted for executiong outside of isolate by the taskgrader.
+It will allow the script to run Xvfb and `turtleToPng.py` outside of isolate, as X displays cannot run inside isolate.

+It will then use the taskgrader tool `tools/isolate-run.py` to run the actual checker `checker.py` inside isolate.

+### Usage

+As usual, you can test the task by running, from the task folder:

+* `taskstarter.py test` for the normal test, which will check each solution has the expected grade
+* `taskstarter.py testsol tests/gen/sol-ok-py.py` for a good solution
+* `taskstarter.py testsol tests/gen/sol-bad-py.py` for a bad solution

+If you grade a solution against the task, the output JSON will contain a file `turtle_png.b64`, which is the base64-encoded PNG image resulting from each execution of the solution against a test case.
+It is in the `files` key of each `checker` report (in `/executions[idx]/testReports[idx]`).
+The file `view.html` in the task folder contains an example JavaScript to display it in a browser.

+*This example can be found in the `examples/taskTurtle` folder.*